Cassie McClellan Talks About Living in Otavalo

 How do you make your living?

-We started a small bed, breakfast and micro brewery.
+We started a small bed and breakfast and micro brewery.
 Our guests were mostly budget minded young travelers.
 There is a lot of competition in the small hostel business in Otavalo so we thought we could offer something special by brewing up our own stouts and ales.

 At that time, there was very little variety out there for beer drinkers in Ecuador.
 We started brewing small five gallon batches and found we couldn’t keep up with production.
 We decided to invest in proper brewing equipment which we had fabricated for us and upped our production to 250 liter batches.
 A few of the local restaurants started carrying our beer as well.
 This provided us with a modest income and a wealth of experience.
 We eventually sold our home and brewery thinking that we would be moving back to the United States.
 Our situation changed somewhat and we decided to stay.